Thai Food and Flavours at Patara with Thai Top Chef Tam

 The last dish was the Chicken Green Curry

 The classic green curry dish is a favourite of mine but attempts to make it at home have always not been great.
-The flavours have been a little lifeless so getting an opportunity to learn how the expert makes it was one I couldn’t pass up and the one which made me most excited when I found out what we’d be cooking.
+The flavours have been a little lifeless so getting an opportunity to learn how the expert makes it was one I couldn’t pass up.
+The one which made me most excited when I found out what we’d be cooking.

-The list of ingredients might be long but most of them recognisable or easy to get with a little help from the internet or a trip to a Thai supermarket or Chinatown.
+The list of ingredients might be long but most of them recognisable or easy to get with a little help from the internet.
+Or a trip to a Thai supermarket or Chinatown if you’re nearby to one.
 The baby aubergines with the chicken was delicious.
-The mix of fresh and dried herbs cooked with coconut milk and green curry paste came together to produce a dish that was very creamy and smooth but also had a great fieriness.
+I loved how the mix of fresh and dried herbs cooked with coconut milk and green curry paste came together.
+It produced a dish that was very creamy and smooth but also had a great fieriness.
 I’ve already made this at home, and although not perfect yet, it definitely had better flavours and was so moreish.

 If you are interested in learning out more about Thai food and flavours definitely keep an eye out for classes at Patara.